MartinHoward/RL_Coding_Test/README.md

 Not yet implemented:

 1. A means of comparing the MD5 hash between the files on server and client before doing an Rsync
-2. Some improved error management
+2. Some improved error handling